konklone/debian/installing.md

 * test out u2f instructions
   - if they work, update blog post to say debian also
 * update my personal ubuntu repo to point to debian repo
+*

+### Jay Say

+I'm loving Stretch as my primary OS on a mac pro and a HP dv7 laptop.
+The only reason I even have OSX now is music for Logic Pro.
+Been on debian/ubuntu for a year now deb for the last 6/mo.
+I really enjoy it and don't plan on going back to osx.
+I've got native video drivers on UEFI working and all hardware on a Mac Pro 3,1, Macbook Pro 6,2 and the HP lap.
+I've figured out many little things about the OS I'll try to add some that mayyyy help who knows.
+I've considered plenty of times contributing to Gnome Shell, it is a lot of CSS and Javascript which is good for me ;) This might have been a better email than a pull request...

+* http://askubuntu.com/a/613573 - How I got native nvidia drivers going on my Mac Pro 3,1/UEFI.
+My favorite stationary machine for Linux, was very surprised how well everything works.
+32gb in it, 3,1 was the first 64-bit Mac Pro tower and they over built it.
+Getting native 3d drivers working made life more fun, still doing Quake 3 FPS as my only gaming experience.
+I digress.
+* Any time you may experience trouble in Gnome Shell, hit Alt+F2 and before you even see any dialog type "r" and hit enter.
+This will restart Gnome shell only, not your apps and save your session in many "total freeze" like scenarios.
+* sudo apt-get install ttf-freefont ttf-bitstream-vera ttf-dejavu ttf-liberation (before the next step for fonts, installs required fonts for the infinality package)
+* For nice font rendering easily more like Ubuntu in Debian I like to use Infinality.
+The instructions that I used were from here (https://www.linuxbabe.com/desktop-linux/improve-font-rendering-on-debian-8-by-install-infinality-and-google-fonts).
+Replace trusty in those commands with your release (jessie,stretch etc..)
+I liked Ubuntu's DejaVu fonts so I used their Linux setting with the setstyle command and then I also go into Tweak Tool and change the Cantarell Fonts all to DejaVu Book.
+* sudo apt-get install activity-log-manager - Mmanage the "journal" service the OS keeps of your actions by default.
+Some people called this spyware in Ubuntu but it's in debian as well.
+* I disable "edge tiling" that maximizes a window in Gnome Shell when you drag it to the top of the screen (gsettings set org.gnome.shell.overrides edge-tiling false)
+* Gnome Shell extensions I have installed - OpenWeather,Freon(sudo apt-get install lm-sensors first),Dash to Dock,Clipboard Indicator,Steal my Focus,Transprent Top Bar.
+* Spotify runs nicely for me if you do that for music (https://www.spotify.com/us/download/linux/)
+* Redshift like fl.ux on Mac for night-time colors (sudo apt-get install redshift redshift-gtk), to configure (http://jonls.dk/redshift/#configuration-options)
+* You may laugh and return to the terminal but sometimes Git GUI's are helpful (sudo apt-get install gitg)
+* There are countless other things I've had to tweak, if you have anything else you'd like to customize I may know how. jason@arcanalabs.com